wiretap-retro/Mini-Rack-1U-Pi-NAS/README.md

 * 3Dvid.mp4 -- a short screen capture video of the project to show what it looks like

 ## Parts Needed
 Below is a list of the exact parts I used, but you may substitute for different parts.
 You may need to edit the CAD model if your chosen parts are different sizes or have different mounting locations.
+Non-affiliate Amazon links for product reference.
+Prices may be better elsewhere.
 * Raspberry Pi 5 - https://www.microcenter.com/product/673712/raspberry-pi-5
 * Waveshare PoE M.2 HAT+ - https://www.amazon.com/dp/B0DGL3KVJT
 * Xiwai NGFF M-key NVMe SSD Extender Card - https://www.amazon.com/dp/B0DHVM6CMN